 Product backlog grooming, as mentioned previously, must happen regularly.

 In Scrum, the team should spend 5%-15% of its time each sprint in grooming activities.
 The team must understand what’s coming up and what’s changing so that they can break down any large stories that are rising in priority, estimate any stories that have been created, and do some emergent design and planning for upcoming stories.
 To ensure that this happens, the product owner and the team should, during each sprint planning meeting, set aside some time during that sprint to groom the backlog together.
-To read more about sprint planning, see Sprint Planning and Work in sprints.
+To read more about sprint planning, see Sprint Planning and Plan an Iteration.

 During a two-week sprint, I like to hold this meeting during the second week.
 This gives the product owner enough time to have meaningful conversations with the customers and stakeholders, get an understanding of changes in the business, and to clarify user stories and stories that are new or rising in priority.
 It’s also a logical time during the sprint to start to anticipate the coming sprints.
 You can decide when to hold the meeting.
 The important thing is to allow enough time during the sprint to complete grooming activities.